Morris Blythman: Early life and work

 His involvement in the 1951 Edinburgh People's Festival Ceilidh was seminal in forming the Edinburgh People's Festival.

 Blythman was a member of the Bo'ness Rebels Literary Society which operated between 1948 and 1976.
-It's likely that Blythman, along with Hugh MacDonald was instrumental in the publishing of the Society's Rebels Ceilidh Song Book series (1951–1966) which showcased material sung at the group's renowned Rebel Ceilidhs organised chairman Willie Kellock.
+It's likely that Blythman, along with Hugh MacDonald was instrumental in the publishing of the Society's Rebels Ceilidh Song Book series (1951–1966) which showcased material sung at the group's renowned Rebel Ceilidhs organised by chairman Willie Kellock.

 Blythman's Ballad and Blues folk club begun in 1952 or 53 and held at Allan Glen's School in Glasgow was an early example of the folk club format in Scotland.
 Around this time, Blythman and his wife Marion – just as Norman and Janey Buchan were doing elsewhere in the city – began hosting influential house ceilidhs.

 Blythman provided the seminal setting of the Scots ballad The Twa Corbies by marrying the traditional words to the tune of the Breton song "An Alarc'h".
 It was Blythman's setting that was recorded by Ray and Archie Fisher, Jean Redpath, Ian Campbell, Nigel Denver, Jack Beck and others.

 Republican activism

-Songs o’ the Stane
+Sangs o’ the Stane

 In the early 1950s, Blythman created a series of richly sardonic, comic songs to celebrate the 1950 removal of the Stone of Scone.
 His song-making process involved marrying a newly penned song text to an existing – traditional or popular – tune.
 In this way he was following in an orthodox, traditional song-making praxis that had defined oral balladry for centuries.
 This song making method connected his and his friend Hamish Henderson's contemporary songs with those of Robert Burns, Robert Fergusson, Allan Ramsay and the work of the bards and makars that preceded them.
 Blythman's new sardonic song texts were biting satires, designed to ridicule his political opponents.
 The songs were well suited to communal protest and Blythman delighted in the "demonstration singing" that the songs enabled.
 Blythman was to return repeatedly to this creative approach in future.
 Author Ailie Munro would later categorise the demonstration songs cast in this mould as the "rebel-burlesque genre".

 American folklorist Alan Lomax visited Glasgow in June 1951 to record Blythman singing many of these new songs.
-This visit was one leg of a much wider itinerary organised by Henderson that included visits to Sorley MacLean, John D. Burgess and Flora MacNeil.
+This visit was one leg of a much wider itinerary co-ordinated by Hamish Henderson that included visits to Sorley MacLean, John D. Burgess and Flora MacNeil.

 In 1952, Blythman published his new songs in a collection Sangs o’ the Stane.
 While the majority of the songs were Blythman's the collections also included contributions by Goodsir Smith, Henderson, MacDiarmid, Norman MacCaig, John McEvoy and T. S. Law.